Top 7 Hotel Trends for 2019 That Will Still Matter in 2020

 2. Smart Technology in Rooms

-The younger generation will soon start expecting smart rooms where they can control the room temperature, lighting and even entertainment through a mobile device.
-Perhaps even by voice.
+This generation will soon start expecting smart rooms where they can control the room temperature, lighting and even entertainment through a mobile device or by voice.

 And many of today’s top hotel corporations (like Hilton) are already working hard to implement smart rooms, which would also involve using mobile door keys for added security.